Department of Agricultural Sciences

 Grade Mode: Standard Letter

-Tools and techniques which are basic to the study of farm organization and decision making, the wise allocation of factors of production, the keeping of records, and income tax management.
+This course introduces tools and techniques which are basic to the study of farm and ranch organization and decision making, the wise allocation of factors of production, the keeping of records, and income tax management.
 Prerequisites: AG 2383 and AG 2390 and [MATH 1315 or MATH 1319 or MATH 2321 or MATH 2417 or MATH 2471] all with grades of "D" or better.

 3 Credit Hours.
 2 Lecture Contact Hours.
 2 Lab Contact Hours.Course Attribute(s): Dif Tui- Science & Engineering|Lab Required